MACD – 5 Profitable Trading Strategies

 Now that we understand the basics of the MACD indicator, let's dive into five simple strategies you can test out.
 I have decided to take the approach of using less popular indicators to see if we can uncover a hidden gem.

 Feel free to stress test each of these strategies to see which one works best with your trading style.

 #1 - MACD + Relative Vigor Index

 This is the 60-minute chart of Citigroup from Dec 4-18, 2015.
-It shows two short and one long positions, which are opened after a crossover from the MACD and the RVI.
+It shows two short and one long position, which are opened after a crossover from the MACD and the RVI.
 These crossovers are highlighted with the green circles.
-Please note that the red circles on the MACD highlight where the position should have been closed.
-From these three positions, we gained a profit of $3.86 per share.
+Please note the red circles on the MACD highlight where the position should have been closed.
+From these three positions, we would have gained a profit of $3.86 per share.

 #2 - MACD + Money Flow Index

 Next up, the money flow index (MFI).
 The money flow index is another oscillator, but this oscillator focuses on both price and volume.
 The MFI will generate less buy and sell signals compared to other oscillators, because the money flow index requires both price movement and surges in volume to produce extreme readings.

 In this strategy, we will combine the crossover of the MACD with overbought/oversold signals produced by the money flow index (MFI).
 When the MFI gives us a signal for an overbought stock, we will wait for a bearish cross of the MACD lines.
 If this happens, we go short.
 It acts the same way in the opposite direction – oversold MFI reading and a bullish cross of the MACD lines generates a long signal.

 Therefore, we stay with our position until the signal line of the MACD breaks the trigger line in the opposite direction.
 The below image illustrates this strategy: